guillaumepiot/cotidia-cms-base/cmsbase/docs/install.md

 Admin panel settings
 --------------------

-Is it recommended to set the following variable to create a notice in the admin footer:
+Is it recommended to set the following variables to create a copyright notice in the admin footer:

 	AUTHOR_URL = 'http://mydomain.com'
 	AUTHOR = 'My project'